 Under Louisiana law, the car that rear-ends another vehicle is presumed to be at fault, but there are exceptions to this rule.

 The driver in front may be at fault for a rear-end collision if they are driving negligently.
-Let’s take a look at what that means for your accident.
+From our team of Baton Rouge car accident attorneys at Pierce & Shows, let’s take a look at what that means for your accident.

 What is considered negligent driving?